google-deepmind/mujoco/doc/XMLreference.rst

 .. _body-geom-pos:

 :at:`pos`: :at-val:`real(3), "0 0 0"`
-   Position of the geom, specified in the frame of the parent body.
+   Position of the geom, specified in the frame of the body where the geom is defined.

 .. _body-geom-quat: